 - As the need for infrastructure investments and improvements far outweighs the funds available, determining which projects receive funding commitments must continue to be based on objective, uniform criteria; among the most important of these criteria is a project's readiness to proceed to construction after receiving its funding commitments; - 2) Track and encourage that the "utilization rates" of the State's existing available funds are as close to 100% as possible, where "utilization" is defined as a formal, binding commitment of funds.
 Once the available funds are 100% utilized, then planning for additional procurement of funding, i.e., bond issues, leveraging, etc. should be considered; - 3) Funding programs must continue to coordinate their efforts in order to maximize the effectiveness of the State's limited funds available; - Continue to provide matches for both EPA-SRF funds administered by the State (CWSRF and DWTRF); - 5) Strive to ensure that all federal funds are utilized and matched when necessary by State funds.
-Other than the Infrastructure Fund and the Water Development Authority, all other primary funding programs for water and sewer projects in the State receive their funds primarily from federal sources; and - 6) Continue to develop guidance for and identify funding sources to address evolving infrastructure needs.
+Other than the Infrastructure Fund, all other primary funding programs for water and sewer projects in the State receive their funds primarily from federal sources.
+Therefore, almost every funding program in the State partnering with the Infrastructure Fund can be considered as requiring a "federal match" in order to ensure its projects are fully funded; and - 6) Continue to develop guidance for and identify funding sources to address evolving infrastructure needs.